ubergrape/pyspotlight/README.rst

 If you want to run the tests, you will have to install ``nose`` (1.2.1) from the package index.
 Then you can simply run ``nosetests`` from the command line in this or the ``spotlight/`` directory.

+Bugs
+====

+In case you spot a bug, please open an issue and attach the raw response you sent.
+Have a look at Issue #3 for a great example on how to file a bug report.